Troublesome12/Secure-Overlay-Chat-Protocol/README.txt

 Core Components
 ---------------------------------------------------------
 1. **Master Server**
-   - Acts as a central authority.
+   - Acts as the root authority for the mesh.
-   - Registers users and stores their public keys.
+   - Maintains the SQLite database (`data/socp.db`) storing registered users and public keys.
-   - Communicates with all local servers in the mesh.
+   - Responds to DB lookup and registration requests from local servers.

 2. **Local Server**
-   - Handles local user connections.
+   - Hosts user connections locally via WebSocket.
-   - Relays messages and files between users and peers.
+   - Forwards encrypted messages and files to other servers based on routing tables.
-   - Keeps track of online users and their locations.
+   - Broadcasts user presence and public messages across the network.
+   - Stores cached metadata and relays Master DB requests when needed.

 3. **Client**
-   - User application for messaging and file sharing.
+   - User-facing application for encrypted chat and file sharing.
-   - Supports both encrypted direct messages and public broadcasts.
+   - Supports:
+       - `/tell <user> <text>` → RSA-encrypted DM (end-to-end secure)
+       - `/all <text>` → signed public broadcast
+       - `/file <user|public> <path>` → per-chunk RSA file transfer
+   - Each client holds an RSA-4096 keypair generated on first use.

 4. **Encryption System**
-   - Uses RSA-4096 OAEP (SHA-256) for encryption.
+   - **Encryption:** RSA-4096 OAEP (SHA-256) for all private messages and file chunks.
-   - Uses RSA-PSS (SHA-256) for digital signatures.
+   - **Signing:** RSA-PSS (SHA-256) for message and file authenticity.
-   - AES-256-GCM is optionally used for file encryption.
-   - Encodes binary data using Base64 URL format (no padding).
+   - **Hashing:** SHA-256 for integrity checks and manifest verification.
+   - **Encoding:** Base64URL (no padding) for all binary data.
+   - **No AES hybrid:** all operations are handled via RSA only.

 ---------------------------------------------------------
 Features
 ---------------------------------------------------------
-- End-to-end encryption for private messages.
+- End-to-end encrypted Direct Messages using RSA-4096.
-- Public message broadcasting to all users.
+- Public Channel broadcasts signed with RSA-PSS (plaintext, authenticated only).
-- Secure file sharing (encrypted for DM, signed for public).
+- File sharing with RSA-based encryption for DMs and signed plaintext for public.
-- Peer-to-peer server linking (multi-server mesh).
+- Peer-to-peer server linking (multi-server mesh replication).
+- Real-time user presence (join and leave announcements).
-- Automatic presence update (join/leave notifications).
+- Automatic public channel membership upon connection.
-- Signature verification for message authenticity.
-- Minimal dependencies and easy setup.
+- Persistent SQLite database for user, key, and group management.
+- Clean separation between Master and Local server logic.

 ---------------------------------------------------------
 Setup and Installation